Kamirus/purescript-selda/guide/SimpleE2E.md

 Notice that `leftJoin` also changes the types in a column's record.
 The `balance` column is nullable in that context, so it represents a value of type `Maybe Int`.

+The return type of the operations like `restrict` and `leftJoin` is `Query s _`, contrary to the return type of the `selectFrom` which is `FullQuery s _`.
+The difference between them is very subtle.
+The idea is that `FullQuery` means a *fully described query*, so it can be used as a nested query or executed.
+Without the distinction one could write just a `restrict` (or `leftJoin`) operation and execute this 'query'.
+Everything would typecheck, but in the runtime we would get a query without any table name in the `FROM` clause (like: `SELECT ...
+FROM ???
+WHERE ...`).

 ## Nested Query

 We can use the previously defined `qNamesWithBalance` as a subquery to filter out the null values in the `balance` column.